Tim-Boes/DockerGuide/readme.md

 ## The easy but type heavy way

-### Now that Docker is setup we can start by running our first real container.
-A lot of containers can be found at [Docker Hub](https://hub.docker.com/).
+### Now that Docker is setup we can start by running our first real Container.
+A lot of Containers can be found at [Docker Hub](https://hub.docker.com/).
 We can run Docker Containers with a very easy command from the command line

 ```bash
 docker run -itd <container name>
 ```

 ### Hereby the options `-itd` stand for **interactive, allocate a pseudo-TTY** and **detach**.
-We can also run specific versions of a container using
+We can also run specific versions of a Container using

 ```bash
 docker run -itd <container name>:<version number>